Joe W. & Dorothy Dorsett Brown Foundation

 - Responses may come years later

-- The foundation will generally keep an LOI on file for a minimum of five years, so organizations need not send LOIs more frequently than every five years
+- The foundation will generally keep an LOI on file for a minimum of five years, so organisations need not send LOIs more frequently than every five years

 For Previous Grantees:

-- SupportSTEM: Download application packet from website; submit via email or postmarked mail by March 15, 2026
+- SupportSTEM: Download application packet from website; submit via email or postmarked mail (deadline typically mid-March each year)

-- Summer Camp: Download application packet; submit by January 31, 2026
+- Summer Camp: Download application packet; submit by deadline (typically late January each year)

 - Emmy Noether Awards: Contact Nicole Hebert at emmynoetheraward@thebrownfoundation.org